ComwrapReply/comwrap-whitelabel-eds/blocks/modal/README.md

 showModal();
 ```

-### Link-Based Usage

-Any link on the page that points to a `/modals/` path will automatically open in a modal when clicked.
-The link should be within a modal block or you can use the `openModal()` function programmatically.
+## Implementation Details

+### Not a Traditional Block

+This is **not a traditional block**, so there is no `decorate()` function.
+Instead:

+- Links to `/modals/` paths are automatically transformed into modals via `autolinkModals()` in `scripts.js`
+- The modal functions can be imported and used programmatically by other blocks
+- Modal content is loaded as fragments and goes through the full decoration pipeline

+### Global Link Handler

+The `autolinkModals()` function in `scripts.js` sets up a click event listener that:

+- Intercepts clicks on any link containing `/modals/` in the href
+- Prevents default navigation
+- Dynamically imports the modal module
+- Opens the modal with the link's href

+This function is called in `loadEager()` to ensure modal links work as early as possible.

 ## Block Definition

-The modal block is defined in `_modal.json` with the following fields:
+The modal block definition in `_modal.json` is provided for Universal Editor integration, but the modal functionality works independently of this definition.
+The block definition includes:

 - **Modal Content Reference** (`reference`): AEM content link to the modal content page
 - **Trigger Link Text** (`triggerText`): Text to display on the trigger link (default: "Open Modal")

 ## Styling

-The modal uses CSS custom properties for theming:
+The modal uses CSS custom properties for theming.
+The styles are based on the [official Adobe AEM Block Collection CSS](https://github.com/adobe/aem-block-collection/blob/main/blocks/modal/modal.css).

+### CSS Custom Properties

 - `--header-height`: Height of the header (used for max-height calculations)
 - `--text-color`: Text color for close button
 - `--dark-color`: Border color for modal dialog

-- `--link-color`: Focus outline color
+### Key Styles

+- Modal dialog uses `calc(100vw - 48px)` width on mobile, `calc(100vw - 64px)` on desktop
+- Max height is calculated based on viewport height minus header height
+- Close button is positioned absolutely in the top-right corner
+- Backdrop uses `rgb(19 19 19 / 75%)` for semi-transparent overlay

 ## Accessibility

-- Close button has proper ARIA label
+- Close button has proper ARIA label (`aria-label="Close"`)
 - Modal dialog uses semantic `<dialog>` element
-- Keyboard navigation supported
+- Keyboard navigation supported (ESC key closes modal)
 - Focus management on open/close
-- Reduced motion support via CSS media query
+- Click outside dialog closes the modal

 ## Browser Support

 The modal block uses the native `<dialog>` element, which is supported in:

 - Chrome 37+
 - Edge 79+
 - Safari 15.4+